alexpate/www/src/pages/journal/2019-01-04-theme-driven-design-systems/index.md

 </VisualInput>
 ```

-Having the styles hard-coded within the invidual implementations provides opportunity for divergence.
+Having the styles hard-coded within the individual implementations provides opportunity for divergence.
 Using design tokens, we can abstract the style values out above the implementations, and then pass those values back down to the implementations via variables.

 ![How design tokens work](./design-tokens.png)